tomhiskey/personal-site-11ty/posts/yearnotes-2019.md

 ---
 title: Yearnotes - 2019
 description: A few 2019 highlights.
-I feel like I learned more in 2019 than the previous 2-3 years...
+I feel like I learned more in 2019 than the previous 2-3 years combined, which suggests...
 date: 2020-01-05
 layout: layouts/post.njk
 ---